Oaxaca: Independence

-Two Oaxacans, Benito Juarez and Porfirio Díaz were prominent players in the Reform War.
+Two Oaxacans, Juárez and Porfirio Díaz, were prominent players in the Reform War.
 It is difficult to overstate Juárez's meaning to the state.
-He was born on March 21, 1806, in the village of San Pablo Guelatao and was full blooded Zapotec.
-He began his career studying to be a priest then a lawyer.
-In 1847, Juarez became governor of Oaxaca, but still faced stern opposition from conservatives such as Lope San Germán.
-With the success of the Plan de Ayutla, Juarez became governor again, and worked to remove privileges and properties from the Church and landed classes.
-The Constitution of 1857, was ratified in Oaxaca city, and Juarez left the governor's position to become President of Mexico.
+He was born on March 21, 1806, in the village of San Pablo Guelatao and was full-blooded Zapotec.
+He studied to be a priest, then a lawyer.
+In 1847, Juárez became governor of Oaxaca, but still faced stern opposition from conservatives such as Lope San Germán.
+With the success of the Plan de Ayutla, Juárez became governor again, and worked to remove privileges and properties from the Church and landed classes.
+The Constitution of 1857 was ratified in Oaxaca city, and Juárez left the governor's position to become President of Mexico.
 He was president during one of Mexico's most turbulent times, fighting invading French forces and conservatives.
-As a liberal, he imposed many of the reforms which remain today including those in education and separation of church and state.
-He is also considered to be a legend and a symbol for the indigenous population of the state.
+As a liberal, he imposed many of the reforms that remain today, including those in education and separation of church and state.
+He is also considered a legend and a symbol for the indigenous population of the state.

 Porfirio Díaz was Juárez's ally through the French Intervention.
-French imperial forces took Oaxaca city, which was defended by Porfirio Díaz, landing the latter in prison.
-The capital was later recaptured by the liberals under Carlos Oronoz.
-However, soon after Juarez took back the presidency, Porfirio Díaz declared rebellion against him from Oaxaca in 1872 under the Plan de Tuxtepec.
+French imperial forces took Oaxaca city, which was defended by Díaz, landing him in prison.
+The capital was later recaptured by the liberals under Carlos Oronoz, but soon after Juárez took back the presidency, Díaz declared rebellion against him from Oaxaca in 1872 under the Plan de Tuxtepec.
 Juárez died in office.
-Diaz would succeed in obtaining the presidency and did not relinquish it until the Mexican Revolution.
+Díaz obtained the presidency and did not relinquish it until the Mexican Revolution.